autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 Libraries SHOULD expose a decorator, macro, wrapper function, or use another meta-programming technique offered by the language to instrument functions and methods in the user's source code.
-Ideally, the function attribute should simply be called `autometrics` or `Autometrics`, but libraries MAY append a suffix to the name if necessary.
+Ideally, the function attribute SHOULD be called `autometrics` or `Autometrics`, but libraries MAY append a suffix to the name if necessary.

 Libraries MAY enable the decorator, macro, etc to apply to an entire class definition.
 If they do, they SHOULD provide an option for users to skip or